uplink-systems/Terraform-Modules/modules/azurerm/README.md

 - [x] Create and manage public DNS recordsets for all available record types in the DNS zone
 - [ ] \(Optional) Apply input variable validation rules if necessary to match available resource values
 - [ ] \(Optional) Apply input variable validation rules if necessary to match business standards
+- [x] Create and manage modules outputs for DNS zones
-- [ ] Create and manage modules outputs
+- [ ] Create and manage modules outputs for DNS recordsets
 - [x] Document module with README.md
 - [ ] \(Optional) Review code regularly for possible improvements and updates